 Let’s explore the length of normal dreams and the possibility of lengthening your time in the lucid dream state.

 The sleep cycle and how it affects dream length

 Dreaming occurs during the R.E.M. (rapid eye movement) cycle and you will have several of these each night.

-How long do lucid dreams last in the dream?
+How long does a lucid dreams last in the dream – is time the same?